Built for Zero Starter Kit

 The core of the Built for Zero model rests on building an effective and resilient homeless prevention and response system that catalyzes broader ecosystem changes necessary to sustain and scale results.
 We have identified key foundational areas that communities successful in reducing homelessness have strengthened in their system and cultures of working that are critical to their success.
 These foundations and new ways of working position a community to implement multiple strategies to equitably achieve significant reductions in the number of people experiencing homelessness and eventually make homelessness rare, brief, and nonrecurring for everyone.

 When you feel ready to get started improving your system with the Built for Zero model, our recommendation is for senior level leadership to review this entire page and then assemble collaborative teams to delegate aspects of this work to within your community.
-We’ve provided guidance in each section on who we recommend to include in the conversation for each change area.
+We’ve provided guidance in each section on who we recommend including in the conversation for each change area.

 If you have any questions about these resources, please reach out to bfznetwork@community.solutions